sapegin/washingcode-book/manuscript/060_Avoid_comments.md

 <!-- expect(hour12).toBe(false) -->

+Why do Chinese and Koreans need a different time format?
+Who knows; the comment only tells us what’s already clear from the code but doesn’t explain why.

-I see lots of these comments in one-off design “adjustments”.
-For example, a comment will say that there was a _design requirement_ to use a non-standard color but it won’t explain why it was required and why none of the standard colors worked in that case:
+I see lots of these comments in one-off design “adjustments.”
+For example, a comment might say that there was a _design requirement_ to use a non-standard color, but it won’t explain why it was required and why none of the standard colors worked in that case:

 ```scss
 .shareButton {